gabriel-wilkes/adventure-ja/README.md

 I didn't create the translation, it appears the translation was done in 2011 by @maruhiro-ver0 who created the UTF-8 patch file that I used (and Windows binary if you're interested) here: http://ver0.sakura.ne.jp/pc/#advent.

 I combined the English and Japanese patched versions and added the furigana to make the classic game into a Japanese learning tool.
-I also tracked done the bsd games files and removed the other games and changed a few minor things to prevent build errors on Linux and OS X. The build process described below is tested working fine on Ubuntu, Raspbian and OS X.
+I also tracked done the bsd games files and removed the other games and changed a few minor things to prevent build errors on Linux and macOS.
+The build process described below is tested working fine on Ubuntu, Raspbian and macOS.

 In 2020 @maruhiro-ver0 corrected the auto-generated furigana this project originally used making it much more useful for actually learning Japanese, thank you!

-Below are listed the prerequisites and build/install/run directions for macOS and Linux.
+Below are listed the directions for running the macOS binary and the prerequisites/build/install/run directions for macOS and Linux.

 ![Screenshot of Japanese Learning Adventure](https://user-images.githubusercontent.com/1679408/88465555-f4a9b880-cefe-11ea-9cff-87e6620c4e5a.png)

+# Run directions for macOS (Intel)
+1. Run ```./adv``` in the main project directory

-# Prerequisites
+# Prerequisites for building on Linux or macOS

 BSD Games lists the following as *prerequisites*, as long as you have basic build tools installed the only thing extra you may need is the ncurses library: